FrederikBjorn/safe-space-react-2024/README.md

 #### Username: Thanos
 #### Password: Thanos1234

-Thanos, as the only user, has the power to create new userprofiles(both patient and professional), create new chatrooms and asign users to chatrooms
+Thanos, as the only user, has the power to create new userprofiles(both patient and professional), create new chatrooms and asign users to chatrooms.